robinsongh381/UNILM_Pytorch_Korean/README.md

 ## Acknowledgement

-A large proportion of this implementation is from [BERT-pytorch](https://github.com/codertimo/BERT-pytorch)
+A large portion of this implementation is from [BERT-pytorch](https://github.com/codertimo/BERT-pytorch)

 ## Data
 Place a train text file and a test file (both are one sentence per line) into `./data` directory and set each path for `main.py`'s `train_dataset_path` and `test_dataset_path arguments`